Path Goal Theory of Leadership

-This article describes the Path-Goal Theory of Leadership, developed by Robert J. House and Terence R. Mitchell in a practical way.
-After reading you will understand the definition and basics of this powerful leadership tool.
+Path-Goal Theory of Leadership: this article describes the Path-Goal Theory of Leadership, developed by Robert J. House and Terence R. Mitchell in a practical way.
+It covers what it is, which leadership behaviours and styles come with it and how to apply the path-goal theory.
+After reading this article you will understand the definition and basics of this powerful leadership tool.

 What is the Path-Goal Theory of Leadership?